-Lively Minds work to get rural-preschool children in Ghana and Uganda school ready.
-Our vision is that ALL children have the opportunities to develop their skills and talents, and the chance to reach their full potential.
+Lively Minds works to get rural, pre-school children in Ghana and Uganda school-ready.
+Our vision is that all children have the opportunities to develop their skills and talents, and the chance to reach their full potential.

-To achieve that vision, change needs to happen at scale and solutions need to be affordable and sustainable by Governments.
-We have spent 11 years designing and fine-tuning our model with this in mind.
+To achieve that vision, change needs to happen at scale and solutions need to be affordable and sustainable by governments.
+We have designed and fine-tuned our model with this in mind.

 How it works

-The 2 year package of technical support includes the full curriculum, capacity building workshops, coaching, and the systems and processes required to manage the programme.
+The two-year package of technical support includes the full curriculum, capacity building workshops, coaching, and the systems and processes required to manage the programme.

 This simple but highly structured programme is specifically designed for implementation in remote rural communities and has been co-created with local government and communities.

 The model is replicable at scale and adaptable to different country contexts: